godbout/AlfredKat/README.md

 PHP version is still available here: https://github.com/godbout/alfred-kat.
 It will be missed.
 Source code was beautiful.
 (The last comment might be due to delusion of grandeur.)

-# YOU LOST ALL YOUR DOWNLOADS COUNT LMAO
+# BUT YOU LOST ALL YOUR DOWNLOADS COUNT LMAO

 WHO GIVES A SHIT.